Windmill Inn

 The building is first recorded as the "Windmill Inn" in a deed of 1735.
 At the time, it was owned by the Lee family, who had previously leased a windmill near the top of The Mount.
-Soon after the purchase, it was extended south along Blossom Street, and then in 1820 a further extension was added to the south, incorporating a carriage arch into the hotel's yard.
-A stable range was also added, behind the main range.
-In about 1890, the building was extended to the west, along Queen Street, with the extension incorporating parts of a mid-18th century building including its staircase, and doors dating to about 1840.
+Soon after the purchase, it was extended south along Blossom Street, and in 1820 a further extension was added to the south, incorporating a carriage arch into the hotel's yard.
+A stable range was also added behind the main range.
+In about 1890, the building was extended to the west along Queen Street, with the extension incorporating parts of a mid-18th-century building, including its staircase and doors dating to about 1840.